mtsev/seba/README.md

 $ ./start
 ```

 Alternatively, you can manually install dependencies and run it.
-This bot requires Node.js to run.
+This bot requires Node.js 12.x or higher to run.
 ```sh
 $ npm install
 $ npm start
 ```

+On Discord, the bot requires permissions integer `285281296` and privileged gateway intents `presence intent` and `server members intent`.

 ## Configuration
 Copy `config.json.example` to `config.json` and set the following values: